 Show runs approximately 1hr and is performed entirely by children.
 Performance can be followed by a talk-back, Q&A or autograph signing with your students.
 RFKT brings the actors, costumes, music and sound.
 You provide us with a stage, auditorium or other open playing area.
 You may have as many children as you'd like attend!
-The cost is $875 for a single performance or $1550 for two performances back to back on the same day (save $200) or $1650 for two performances that aren't back to back or on different days (save $100).
+The cost is $875 for a single performance, $1650 for two performances on different days at the same location (save $100!), or $1550 for two performances on the same day at the same location (save $200!).

 Please note: We gladly accept BOCES.

 Teen Kids News' special segment on bullying, featuring The New Kid